Flameis/CS362-Team3/Project Proposal.md

 # Beaver Botanica: The OSU Plant Map

 # Team Process
-## Software

-We will be building Beaver Botanica as a web application hosted on OSU's engr server.
-We will use the following frontend and backend software to achieve this goal.

-Frontend:
-* HTML - Will be used for all the text on the website.
-We need this to have plant names and descriptions.
-* CSS - Will be used for styling the website.
-We need this to make the website have a consistent theme.
-* JavaScript - Will be used for making the website interactable.
-We need this to be able to click on plants to learn more about them.

-Backend:
-* SQLite or MySQL - Will be used for creating the database.
-We need this to have a database full of plant names and their properties.
-* Node JS - Will be used for managing the database and handling requests.
-We need this to process plant entries and add them to the database.

 ## Members
 ### Adison Daggett - Front End Designer and Developer
 The role of the front-end designer has two parts: designing the front end and implementing it.
 This role allows for consistent design and implementation of an agreed-upon front end for the software.